 Whether you have a layover, overnight sleepover or you are just quickly passing through, our Pointe-a-Pitre Airport Guide is a great place to start planning your visit.
 Here, you’ll find information on services and facilities available inside the airport – including details about airport lounges, WiFi, mobile charging points, lockers, 24-hour food options, nearby hotels, and everything in between.

 Overnight, the airport is quiet, empty, well lit, clean and safe.
-I’m a woman traveling alone and I felt totally fine.
+I’m a woman travelling alone and I felt totally fine.
 (I chose to sleep on the middle level near the children’s play zone.) – a traveller

 What to Expect